Toxic Workplaces Can Kill You (Really)

-Jeffrey Pfeffer, a professor of organizational behavior at Stanford Graduate School of Business, recently linked workplace stress to 120,000 deaths a year in the United States.
+Jeffrey Pfeffer, a professor of organizational behavior at Stanford Graduate School of Business, linked workplace stress to 120,000 deaths a year in the United States.
 You don’t have to work with heavy machinery, volatile chemicals, or in extreme weather conditions for your job to be dangerous to your health.
 Bad workplaces lead to bad health – and even death.

 When you work in a toxic environment, you face a slew of discouraging and challenging situations on a daily — or even hourly — basis.
 If you only had to deal with one inappropriate coworker or a bad boss, your days might be easier to manage.
 But when you’re facing a soul-sucking, constantly stressful and degrading situation at work, it’s time to take action.

 Is your workplace just bad, or is it potentially toxic?

 From the research we’ve conducted, several core factors emerged that contribute to making a workplace not just bad, but “toxic” — a work environment that is poisonous, damaging, and even potentially dangerous to the mental and emotional health of those who work there.

 An initial sign of a dysfunctional, toxic workplace is that there are significant problems in communication, and often across multiple areas — between employees and their supervisors, from management to departments, across departments, with suppliers, and even with customers.

 Problems can be demonstrated by a lack of communication (often described as “no communication at all!”) where employees find out about decisions only after they have been implemented.
 Indirect communication (sending messages through others), withholding information, and giving misleading information are other variations of dysfunctional communication patterns.